top of page

 coming soon

 Chef Yurii makes memorable food in Lviv and owns several restaurants and businesses.
-But one of his most important relationships is with his brother, a defender on the front line.
+One of his most important relationships is with his brother, a defender on the front line.
 In this episode, he describes their special bond and talks about what it's like to cook during wartime.

 New Episodes Each Week